elinorbgr/Bayes-O-Matic/help/en.md

 will appear in red on this representation, and the computation cannot be done if any node is in that state.

-You can then set the credencies of the different values of your node given its parents.
+You can then set the probabilities of the different values of your node given its parents.
 The table contains a row for each possible combination of values of the parents of your node, and each column represents a possible value of the current node.
 Filling this table allows you to specify how likely each value of the node is depending on its parents.

-The credencies you input, being unnormalized log-probabilities, can only be compared to each other within a row.
-And similarly, only the difference between each value withing a row matters.
-To help filling them, you can for example choose a value as a reference and describe all other values relative to it.
-Or you can decide to always put 0 for the least likely value of the row and fill the other values relative to it.
+The probabilities you input, being unnormalized, can only be compared to each other within a row.
+And similarly, only the ratio between each value withing a row matters.
+To help filling them, you can for example choose a value as a reference 1 and describe all other values relative to it.
+Or you can decide to always put 1 for the least likely value of the row and fill the other values relative to it.

 #### Observations and beliefs

-Once your have defined the values and credencies for all your nodes, your model is in place.
+Once your have defined the values and probabilities for all your nodes, your model is in place.
 You can then go to the "Set observations" tab and set the values for the nodes that are observed, and thus for which you know their values.
 Nodes that are observed will appear in bold in the graphical representation of your model.

 Finally, you can run the algorithm to compute the beliefs, by clicking the "Compute beliefs" button.
-Beliefs are the same as credencies mathematically speaking (unnormalized log-probabilities), but we use a different name to emphasise their different role (credencies are input to the algorithm, beliefs are its output).
-For each non-observed node, the Bayes-O-Matic will compute a vector of beliefs for its different values.
-As for credencies, only the difference between two beliefs is meaningful, and only within the same node.
+For each non-observed node, the Bayes-O-Matic will compute a list of beliefs for its different values.
+Those are again unormalised probabilities, so only the ratio between two beliefs is meaningful, and only within the same node.

-To give some scale, a difference of 1 in belief or credency value is considered as a slight preference for a value, while a difference of 5 will be a strong belief that one value must be chosen rather than the other.

-When displaying the inference result, you can choose to see the "raw beliefs" as explained just before, or to dsplay them as log-odds.
-When choosing to display log-odds, the app will compute \\(\log_{10}\frac{P(A = a_i)}{P(A \neq a_i)}\\) for each value \\(a_i\\), rather than just displaying \\(\log_{10}P(A = a_i)\\).
+When displaying the inference result, you can choose to see the "raw beliefs" as explained just before, or to display them as individual odds ratios.
+When choosing to display those, the app will compute
+\\(\frac{\mathcal{P}(A = a_i)}{\mathcal{P}(A \neq a_i)}\\) for each value \\(a_i\\),
+rather than just displaying \\(\mathcal{P}(A = a_i)\\).

+As third display mode the Bayes-O-Matic can display proper probabilities.
+It can be clearer in some uncertain cases, but the displayed probability can easily saturate when close to 0 or 1.

 #### Mutual information